miladkhanlou/LDL_manual_build/README.md

  - Then, Navigate to /admin/config/system/jwt
     - Select the key you justy created
     - Save configuration
+#### Select default Flysystem:
+visit /admin/config/media/file-system to select the flysystem from the dropdown.

 ## Run the migrations tagged with islandora to populate some taxonomies and Enabling EVA Views:
 #### Run the migrations taged with islandora: